dscmbcet/Data-structures-and-Algorithms/Arrays/Guidelines.md

 ## Arrays

-Add the programs related to arrays in this folder
+Add the programs related to array into this folder.